-Emma & Gary's gothic, Halloween Wedding #Real Weddings: Global#black veil#castle#goth#halloween#horror wedding#ireland#metal wedding#red dress#uk October 25 | Offbeat Editors offbeatbride It's the week before Halloween and you know what that means… it's time for HALLOWEEN WEEK on Offbeat Bride!
+Emma & Gary's gothic, Halloween Wedding #Real Weddings: Global#autumn#black veil#castle#goth#halloween#horror wedding#ireland#metal wedding#mixed-gender wedding party#red dress#uk October 25 | Offbeat Editors offbeatbride It's the week before Halloween and you know what that means… it's time for HALLOWEEN WEEK on Offbeat Bride!
 Whoo hoo!
 I love to geek out over theme weeks and Halloween week is one of my favorites — spooky decor, costumed guests, epic dresses and lots of candy!
 Let's kick it off with Emma and Gary's gothic Halloween wedding in a castle in Northern Ireland. -Megs The offbeat bride: Emma (OBT Member) Her offbeat partner: Gary Location & date of wedding: Belfast Castle, Belfast, Northern Ireland — October 31, 2009 What made our wedding offbeat: Since it was on Halloween and on a Saturday, we had a Halloween party in the evening.
 The tables were all named after horror films.
 We asked people to come dressed in dark clothes and to bring costumes for the halloween party that night.
 I hunted down a DJ that was more than willing to play our metal and Halloween songs.
 Check out a close up of their skeleton cake and personalized pumpkin.
 We tried to keep costs down.
 We saved on things that weren't that important to us and splashed out on the venue, food, and photography.
 Gary made buttonholes from skeleton leaves and buttons.
 I bought silk flower bouquets from charity shops and added buttons and two photos of my late grandmothers.
 It was important to me to have them there.
 Plus we had a sweets table which was a big hit with the adults!
 I had my brother stand on my side of the bridal party along with a close friend being matron of honour.
 Our biggest challenge: When we first told our family and friends our plans, we were met by some strange looks.
 As time progressed, (two years planning!) they seemed to warm to our ideas.
 After our wedding, most people have expressed how much they enjoyed it being a change from the traditional.
 My favorite moment: While walking down the staircase to our ceremony room with my dad, I could not see my soon to be husband through all the people standing out on the aisle taking photos with grinning faces.
 I can still see those smiles.
 For the reception, they changed into their evil jester and Queen of hearts costumes.
 My advice for offbeat brides: Be yourselves and have what is important to you, sometimes others will not see your visions but help them to understand its importance to you.
 I found out that family and friends like to help out with things, and its nice for them to feel included.
 I think it makes it more special.
 This does include your fiance too!
 Care to share a few vendor/shopping links?
 Dress: Fairy Goth Mother Hair Vine: ChicAllure Enough talk — show me the wedding porn!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS 19 alternative engagement rings perfect for proposing to your offbeat beloved NEXT Happy Halloweeeeeen!
 Show/Hide comments [ 2 ] Congratulations!
 You executed your theme really elegantly!
 Reply Oh my goodness that's a brilliant idea.
 I've been planning/hoping (we don't have a date or even a year yet, so can't really make specific plans) to have a Halloween wedding with all the guests in costume, and my mom has been extremely critical–it annoys me, but she does have some fair points, like the people who don't want to dress up feeling uncomfortable.
 But if we had a wedding during the day, and then a Halloween party at our preferred venue that night… wonderful.
 Just wonderful.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.